cswaim/breakout_groups/README.md

 ### Summary of set up
 * run git clone
+* make sure all modules in requirements.txt are installed in python
+    recommend using virtualenv and install with pip install -r requirements.txt
 * from the root directory of the project run:
     ***python breakout_groups.py init***
     (this creates the breakout_groups.cfg in the data folder)